Pope Francis offers to mediate between Venezuelan leaders

 “I will see what can be done, but the initial condition is that it needs to be both sides that ask for it,” Francis told reporters during a press conference on the papal flight back to Rome from his historic two-day visit to the United Arab Emirates.
 “And we are open to this.
 It is the same when both sides go to the curate because there is a problem between husband and wife.”

-So far it appears that only President Nicolás Maduro, whose rule is being challenged by U.S.-backed opposition leader Juan Guaidó, has reached out to the Pope.
+So far, it appears that only President Nicolás Maduro, whose rule is being challenged by the U.S.-backed opposition leader Juan Guaidó, has reached out to the pope.

 Francis confirmed that he received a letter from Maduro but has not yet read it.
 He said diplomatic negotiations to defuse the crisis require a series of “small steps” before mediation can begin — and that both sides have to want mediation for it to work.